operator-framework/community/contributor-ladder.md

 Requirements:
  - Has demonstrated an in-depth knowledge of the specific area
  - Commits to being responsible for that specific area
- - Sponsored by 2 approvers from the same working group
+ - Sponsored by 2 approvers from the same subproject
    - With no objections from other approvers
    - Done through PR to update the OWNERS file in operator-framework/community
    - Sponsors must have close interactions with the prospective member - e.g. code/design/proposal review, coordinating on issues, etc.
  - May either self-nominate, be nominated by an approver in this subproject, or be nominated by a robot

 Privileges:
- - Granted "read access" to specific area of operator-framework GitHub organization owned by the relevant working group
+ - Granted "read access" to specific area of operator-framework GitHub organization owned by the relevant subproject
  - May mark PR’s in specific area as “/lgtm” for PR merging purposes

 ## Approver